syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 ### Removing Conditional Formats from entire sheet

-The entire conditional formats from the worksheet can be removed as below.
+The entire conditional formats from the worksheet can be removed as follows.

 {% tabs %}
 {% highlight c# %}